Ultimatums don’t create happy relationships.

 You hate it.
 You’re a very punctual person and it’s really upsetting to you that your partner doesn’t have the same appreciation for being on time that you do.

-Ultimatums are common tactic to control or change a situation, person or outcome.
+Ultimatums are just one tactic used to try and control or change a situation, person, or outcome.

-- Passive-aggressive comments: When you try to get someone to do something or stop doing something by using shame and manipulation.
+- When you try to get someone to do/stop doing something by using shame, manipulation, covert attacks, etc.

-Think about any time you’ve thought or said “if only my partner would…” — that’s you looking to change your partner.
+Anytime you’ve thought or said “if only my partner would…” that’s you looking to change your partner.

 If only they would: